 - Reporting any problems to the head coach.

-- Obtaining starting lineup from opponents and ensure both scorebooks agree.
+- Obtaining lineups from opponents and ensure both scorebooks agree.

 - Keeping the book tracking strikes, balls, hits, errors, stolen bases, RBI’s etc.